icetan/nixiform/README.md

 }
 ```

-First off we need a SSH key pair for TerraNix to use when pushing it's config.
+First off we need a SSH key pair for Nixiform to use when pushing it's config.

-TerraNix does not manage SSH keys for you so you will need to generate and add
+Nixiform does not manage SSH keys for you so you will need to generate and add
 it to your SSH agent manually before pushing.

 ```terraform